gatlinnewhouse/reedquest/content/posts/2012-12-06-committee-explores-new-ethnic-studies-program.md

 ---
 title: Committee Explores New Ethnic Studies Program
 authors:
-  - "Kieran Hanrahan"
+- Kieran Hanrahan
 type: post
-date: 2012-12-06T19:46:54+00:00
+date: 2012-12-06 19:46:54 +0000
 excerpt: Ethnic studies is being considered as a new major at Reed.
 An exploratory committee of faculty members is currently discussing questions such as the structure of the major, hiring new faculty, and cost—among other issues.
-url: /2012/12/06/committee-explores-new-ethnic-studies-program/
+url: "/2012/12/06/committee-explores-new-ethnic-studies-program/"
 categories:
 - Front Page
 - News

 ---
 Ethnic studies is being considered as a new major at Reed.
 An exploratory committee of faculty members is currently discussing questions such as the structure of the major, hiring new faculty, and cost—among other issues.